 I hope those children who did survive will get the help and support that they need to cope through this properly.
-I fear that many of them will have PTSD for the rest of their lives :( I so wish I could take it for them.
-They should not have to suffer.
+I fear that many of them will have PTSD for the rest of their lives

 I don't even know how the teachers, staff, parents, and children will be able to step back into the school knowing that this has happened.
 I mean what do you do in that situation?
 You can't build a new school can you?
 Do they relocate?
 Some of those children lost their friends, siblings and teachers.
 I've tried to vision myself in their situation as to how they will feel, and I cannot comprehend it.
 I don't think I would be able to live with myself knowing that one of my best friends died in a school that I have to continue going to, to learn.
 It just makes me so sad.